manuelfdng-insight/ingenious-hr-demo/README.md

 - Extend `extract_text_from_file()` to support additional document formats
 - Adjust the UI layout by modifying the Streamlit component structure
 - Enhance visualization options in the individual analysis tabs
+- Implement robust error handling in the APIClient class for improved reliability